univention/kelvin-rest-api-client/docs/usage-workgroups.rst

 WorkGroup class
 -----------------

-The :py:class:`ucsschool.kelvin.client.WorkGroup` class has the following attributes and methods:
+The :py:class:`ucsschool.kelvin.client.WorkGroup` class has the following public attributes and methods:

 .. code-block:: python